 Family Any individual or group of individuals living together, in a dwelling unit as a single housekeeping unit.
 Family does not include larger institutional group living situations, such as in a boarding house or hotel/motel/long-term stay.
 Farm Property used for growing or raising agricultural products, including related structures and living quarters and dwellings thereon.
 Farmers market, certified A marketplace, either indoors or out-of-doors, that has been issued a direct marketing certificate by the County Agricultural Commissioner indicating that the marketplace is a certified farmers' market.
 Fence A solid or open barrier, other than a wall, located above ground and intended to enclose, screen or mark a boundary.

-issue of money, for the extension of credit and for transmission of funds.

-Flag See sign, flag.

-Flag lot See lot, flag.
+Financial institution An establishment or facility for the custody, loan, exchange or issue of money, for the extension of credit and for transmission of funds.
+Flag See sign, flag .
+Flag lot See lot, flag .
 Flammable See the Fire Code as currently adopted by the City.
 Flood, design The selected flood against which protection is provided, or eventually will be provided, by means of flood protective or control works.
 Flood, one-hundred-year See one-hundred-year flood.
 Flood-proofing Any combination of structural and nonstructural additions, changes or adjustments to properties and structures, primarily for the reduction or elimination of flood damage to lands, water and sanitary facilities, structures and contents of buildings.

-Floodway, designated The channel of a stream and that portion of the adjoining floodplain required to reasonably provide for the construction of a project for passage of the design flood including the lands necessary for construction project levees.

-Floor-areaThe sum of the gross horizontal areas of the several floors of all buildings on the lot, measured from the exterior faces of exterior walls, or from the centerline of walls separating two buildings.
+Floodway, designated The channel of a stream and that portion of the adjoinin floodplain required to reasonably provide for the constructio of a project for passage of the design flood including the land necessary for construction project levees.
+Floor-area The sum of the gross horizontal areas of the several floors of all buildings on the lot, measured from the exterior faces of exterior walls, or from the centerline of walls separating two buildings.
 "Floor area" includes the area of basements when used for residential, commercial or industrial purposes, but need not include a basement or portion of a basement used for storage or the housing of mechanical or central heating equipment.